Vitamin D prevents the flu.

 The study also showed that lower vitamin D levels were associated with a greater risk of falling.

-Parkinson's disease to look at the effect of vitamin D supplementation on cognition, balance, and gait.
+This summer, Peterson and colleagues plan to embark on a study of people with Parkinson's disease to look at the effect of vitamin D supplementation on cognition, balance, and gait.
 Still to be tested is whether the intervention will help older people who are otherwise healthy.

 Vitamin D Deficiency Common in Elderly